Blurryface

 Blurryface is the fourth studio album by the American musical duo Twenty One Pilots.
 It was released on May 17, 2015, through Fueled by Ramen.
 Lyrically, the album incorporates themes of mental health, insecurity, doubt, and religion.
 It contains the hit singles "Stressed Out" and "Ride", both of which reached the top-five on the US Billboard Hot 100.

 Blurryface was well received by critics, who complimented its themes and musical diversity.
 It is considered to be the band's breakthrough album, becoming their first release to reach number one on the Billboard 200.
 The album sold over 1.5 million copies in the United States as of April 2017.
 In 2018, Blurryface became the first album in the digital era to have every track receive at least a gold certification from the Recording Industry Association of America.
 On May 15, 2019, it reached the milestone of being on the Billboard 200 chart for four consecutive years, never leaving the chart up until that point.
-It is also one of the most-streamed albums in the world.
+It is also one of the most-streamed albums of all time.